user903taken/password-generator/README.md

 # password-generator
-the code lets you create your own password or does it for you
+ Code that lets you create your own password or does it for you